-Why Google is poised to win the DOJ’s antitrust lawsuit
+How Google will fight off the DOJ’s claims of monopoly in search

 The case against Google will be tried in the same federal court, or courts, that heard the Microsoft case, and will be seen through the same antitrust framework.
 But the similarities probably don’t go much further than that.
 The world around the Google case couldn’t be more different than the world in 1998, both technologically and politically.
 If Google is a monopoly like Microsoft was, it seems like a friendlier monopoly.
 Its product is free, and it lives on the public internet where you’re free to jump over to DuckDuckGo or Yahoo search any time you want (though the fact remains that it’s much harder to do so on mobile).

-“Indeed, what makes Google’s contention that ‘The competition is only a click away’ so infuriating is the fact it is true,” technology and business analyst Ben Thompson recently wrote in his (subscription) blog.
+“Indeed, what makes Google’s contention that ‘the competition is only a click away’ so infuriating is the fact it is true,” technology and business analyst Ben Thompson recently wrote in his (subscription) blog.

 Internet companies like Facebook and Google, Thompson writes, may present a special problem for existing U.S. antitrust law, which was written to control people or companies that sought to control supply chains or corner markets for finite commodities.
 Facebook and Google are aggregators, and the value of their services increase as the number of people using them increase.
 They protect their monopolies by maintaining products that people generally like.